lxie-0709/TeloComp/docs/content/Assembly_module.rst

 The **Assembly module** primarily assembles the reads processed by the **Filter module**, and outputs the final assembly results to the ``Files_NP`` directory.

-Note: If reads at a chromosome end cannot be assembled, the shortest reads are selected to supplement and integrate into the reference genome.

 .. code:: bash

     # optional arguments: